Ultimate property guides

 Transportation: Merewether is well-connected to the rest of Newcastle and beyond.
 The suburb has easy access to major roads, including Watkins Street and Mitchell Street.
 Public transportation options, such as buses, are readily available, providing convenient travel to the Newcastle central business district and other parts of the city.
 Merewether is also a walkable suburb, with amenities and local attractions within reach.

 Amenities: Merewether offers a range of amenities to cater to residents' needs and enhance their coastal lifestyle.
 The suburb is known for its proximity to popular beaches, including Merewether Beach and Dixon Park Beach, providing opportunities for swimming, surfing, and beach walks.
-The nearby Merewether Surfhouse offers dining options and panoramic views of the coastline.
-The Junction, a neighboring suburb, provides additional amenities such as shops, cafes, and restaurants.
+The nearby Peregrin Restaurant offers dining options and panoramic views of the coastline.
+There is also the famous Beach Hotel (also known as The Beaches), which is a favourite pub for locals & tourists alike.

 Education: Merewether has several educational facilities within its vicinity, including primary and secondary schools.
 The suburb's proximity to Newcastle provides access to tertiary education institutions such as the University of Newcastle and TAFE campuses.